JunjieXia14/CellMirror/source/Alignment of Tumors and Cell Lines.rst

 **Hyperparameters**

 - batch_size: The batch size for training cLDVAE model.
 The default value is 128.
 You can modify it based on your memory size.
 The larger the parameter, the less time.
-- intermediate_dim_en / intermediate_dim_de: Number of nodes in the hidden layer of encoder / decoder.
+- n_hidden_en / n_hidden_de: Number of nodes in the hidden layer of encoder / decoder.
-- s_latent_dim / z_latent_dim: The dimensionality of salient / shared representation vector.
+- n_latent_s / n_latent_z: The dimensionality of salient / shared representation vector.
-- last_batch_size: The size of last batch in each iteration.
 - lr_cLDVAE: Learning rate parameter for training cLDVAE.
 The default value of the parameters is 3e-6.
 - beta: The penalty for the KL divergence.
 The default value is 1.
 You can adjust it from 0 to 1 by 0.1.
 - gamma: The penalty for the Total Correlation loss.